Benjamin-Roger/gatsby-markdown-resume-starter/README.md

 # Gatsby Markdown Resume Starter ###

 Gatsby.js powered resume based on [gatsby-starter-resume](https://github.com/anubhavsrivastava/gatsby-starter-resume).

 This version has had some features added:
-- Markdown file management for easier update
+- Markdown file management for easier content updates
 - SEO components
-- Extra portfolio section with categories and country location
+- Extra portfolio section with categories, country location and filters

-It has also been heavily refactored to break down the site into more manageable components.
+It has also been refactored to break down the site into more manageable components.

 ## Quickstart